Dyce railway station: Facilities

 The station has two platforms connected by a new fully accessible footbridge, implemented in 2014.
 The station is unstaffed and there is no ticket office, but automatic ticket vending machines are provided.
 Other facilities include car park, taxi rank, cycle storage, seating and a simple shelter on each platform.
 Automated announcements, customer help points, timetable posters and train information displays offer running information.
 Both platforms are fully accessible for disabled passengers, with lifts in the footbridge and level access from the main car park to platform 2.

 Passenger volume

-Dyce is a popular station with airport passengers, business travellers and commuters, both to and from Aberdeen.

 The statistics cover twelve month periods that start in April.